-Miroslav Jindra (5 August 1929, Prague) first worked as senior lecturer in English at several colleges, and in 1964-1976, he was employed by the Academy of Sciences.
+Miroslav Jindra (5 August 1929, Prague – 27 July 2021, Prague) first worked as senior lecturer in English at several colleges, and in 1964-1976, he was employed by the Academy of Sciences.
 From 1976, he lectured in literary studies, Canadian and American literature, and theory of translation at the Faculty of Arts, Charles University.
 In the 1970s and 1980s, he was the director of the English section at the Department of Germanic, English, and Nordic Studies.
 After 1990, he founded the subject of Canadian Studies at the re-established Department of English Studies.
-He is a prolific, versatile, and acclaimed translator.
+He was a prolific, versatile, and acclaimed translator.
 He received the State Award for Translation in 2009.